Setup a new node

 Currently, every node runs on an Ubuntu LTS distro.

-It is pretty straightforward to update Ubuntu following online tutorials, but you can do it running the update_os.sh
+It is pretty straightforward to update Ubuntu following online tutorials, but you can do it running the update_os.sh script.

 Script to automatically update the OS